y87liang/hello-world/README.md

 Hi Humans!

 Michelle here, I am going to be in university soon and I am so excited as well as extremely nervous.
-I haven't finsihed and I really should complete this task as soon as possible before I forget something.
+I haven't finsihed packing and I really should complete this task as soon as possible before I forget something.